Death of Brian Sicknick

-Victim background
+Biography

-Brian David Sicknick (July 30, 1978 – January 7, 2021) was born in New Brunswick, New Jersey, to Gladys and Charles Sicknick.
+Brian David Sicknick (July 30, 1978 – January 7, 2021) was born in New Brunswick, New Jersey to Gladys and Charles Sicknick.
 He grew up in South River, New Jersey, as the youngest of three sons.
+According to his brother Craig, the Sicknicks were "a non-traditional family, a blend of Jewish and Presbyterian" and celebrated both Christmas and Hanukkah.
 Sicknick attended East Brunswick Technical High School to study electronics but later aspired to become a police officer.
-He graduated from the high school in 1997.After struggling to find a job as a police officer, Sicknick joined the New Jersey Air National Guard in 1997, toward that end.
-He served on the 108th Wing at Joint Base McGuire–Dix–Lakehurst, as a fire team member and leader with the security force squadron.
+He graduated in 1997.After struggling to find a job as a police officer, Sicknick joined the New Jersey Air National Guard in 1997 to strengthen his background for future applications.
+He served with the 108th Wing at Joint Base McGuire–Dix–Lakehurst in the 108th Security Force Squadron as a fire team member and leader with the security force squadron.
 In 1998, he wrote a letter to Home News Tribune, his local newspaper, expressing his skepticism towards America's soft stance against Saddam Hussein.

-He was deployed to Saudi Arabia to support Operation Southern Watch in 1999, and to Kyrgyzstan to support Operation Enduring Freedom in 2003.
-Sicknick later criticized U.S. motivations for the War in Afghanistan and the government's strategy in the Iraq War.
+Sicknick was deployed to Saudi Arabia to support Operation Southern Watch in 1999 and then to Kyrgyzstan to support Operation Enduring Freedom in 2003.
+Following the September 11 attacks, Sicknick criticized U.S. motivations for the War in Afghanistan and the government's strategy in the Iraq War.
 In 2003, he wrote again to Home News Tribune, noting a decline in morale among troops.
 He was honorably discharged in that same year as a staff sergeant.

 Sicknick also worked as a school custodian in Cranbury, New Jersey.
-He later moved to Springfield, Virginia, and joined the United States Capitol Police in July 2008.
-One of his first assignments occurred during the first inauguration of Barack Obama.
-On December 31, 2013, he earned a Bachelor of Science in Criminal Justice degree from the University of Phoenix.
-Sicknick was an outspoken supporter of Donald Trump during the 2016 presidential election, but those who had met him "said his political views did not align neatly with one political party": he opposed Trump's impeachment, supported gun control, opposed animal cruelty and was concerned about the national debt.
+He later moved to Springfield, Virginia, and joined the United States Capitol Police in 2008.
+One of his first assignments at the Capitol was for the first inauguration of Barack Obama in 2009.
+In 2013, he earned a Bachelor of Science in Criminal Justice degree from the University of Phoenix.
+Sicknick was an outspoken supporter of Donald Trump during the 2016 presidential election but those who had met him said his political views "did not align neatly with one political party."
+Sicknick opposed Trump's impeachment, supported gun control, opposed animal cruelty and was concerned about the national debt.
 He was remembered by Caroline Behringer, a staffer for House Speaker Nancy Pelosi, for comforting her as she returned to work at the Capitol following Trump's 2016 victory.